mrjackyliang/homebridge-adt-pulse/README.md

 ## Credits and Appreciation
 If you would like to show your appreciation for its continued development, you can optionally make a small donation to my company, [CBN Ventures](https://cbnventures.io), through [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=L59Y27M66FG26&source=url).

-Also, giving HUGE thanks to [@kevinmkickey](https://github.com/kevinmhickey/adt-pulse) for providing the ADT Pulse script.
-This plugin would not have happened without this script.
+Also a HUGE thank you to [@kevinmkickey](https://github.com/kevinmhickey/adt-pulse) for providing the ADT Pulse script.